avinash201199/Free-courses-with-Certificates/CONTRIBUTING.md

 },
 ```

-2. By Desgining the website for this repository so that it can be helpful for more students
+2. By Designing the website for this repository so that it can be helpful for more students

  - To design the website you can use HTML, CSS and JavaScript or anything you could suggest better then raise the issue.